MSPR4-2025/customers-service/README.md

 ## Docker

-Deploy service with database (will pull the latest image from the GitHub registry)
+Deploy service with database (will pull the latest image from the GitHub registry):

 ```shell
 docker compose up